filipok/2012ROElections/README.md

 Download and load the data
 ---------------------------------

+If you don't feel like re-running most of the pre-processing phase, use **loadDump.R** (which was created by running **writeDump.R**).
+It will load the required objects into the memory.

 To get the source data, run **getData.R**.
-Data is hosted on Amazon S3.
-If you don't feel like re-running most of the pre-processing phase, then use **loadDump.R** (which was created by running **writeDump.R**).
-It will load the required objects into the memory.
+This requires the package xlsReadWrite, unfortunately not available on CRAN anymore and probably incompatible with your R version.
+Therefore, you should rather use **loadDump.R**.

 **getData.R** requires **getGenElePrecinct.R** and **generalFunctions.R**.